twosigma/satellite/satellite-master/README.md

 If you are using the cached metadata feature, Riak 1.4+ is also necessary.

+## Installation

+Run `lein release-jar` to compile a jar in `./target`.
+Copy a copy of the `standalone` jar to each Mesos master host.

 ## Configuration

-It is recommended to replace all occurances of localhost with the server's host name that the Satellite master is installed on.
+It is recommended to replace all occurances of localhost with the server's host name that the Satellite master is installed on assuming you'd like to connect to things like the API outside of localhost.

 Make sure local-whitelist-path is pointing to your Mesos master whitelist.
+Default is /etc/mesos-master/whitelist.

 Update riemann-tcp-server-options to the server's name or IP. localhost is the default setting but that will not allow other servers to connect to the leader via Riemann.

-## Installation

-Run `lein release-jar` to compile a jar in `./target`.
-Copy a copy of the `standalone` jar to each Mesos master host.

 ## Running